 Solving problems, profiling criminals and studying crime are all aspects of a criminologist’s job.
 As a branch of sociology, criminology involves analyzing how certain factors make individuals deviate from social norms.
 A career in this field may begin with enrolling in a bachelor’s degree in applied psychology program.

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities in the occupational category of sociologists will grow at a steady rate through 2024.
-Job growth is expected to occur as demand increases for incorporating sociology into research.
+According to the U.S. Bureau of Labor Statistics (BLS), employment growth in the occupational category of sociologists, which includes criminologists, will remain flat through 2024.
 Individuals with advanced degrees and well-developed research skills should have stronger career options, the BLS notes.

 Criminologists are employed by local, state and federal law enforcement agencies.
 They are responsible for a variety of job duties, including analyzing the behavior and methodology of criminals to predict or prevent additional crime.
 They may also review how various law enforcement tactics affect crime rates.

-Questioning suspects, studying demographic data and behavior, and creating criminal profiles are other aspects of a criminologist’s work.
+Questioning offenders, studying demographic data and behavior, and creating criminal profiles are other aspects of a criminologist’s work.
 They also maintain extensive records and write reports of their findings.

 With experience and educational qualifications, criminologists may advance to positions with consulting firms, government agencies or universities and work on developing crime prevention policies.